 The one powerful God “above all gods” introduced to Abraham, Isaac and Jacob in the Old Testament times was “El Shaddai“(Almighty God).
 This was the same one known to Moses and Israel but with a different name, “YHVH Elohim“(Lord God).
 The early church believed that the Father is God, Jesus is God and the Holy Spirit (the Helper) is of God, the power that comes from God(1 Corinthians 2:11-12).
 There was no “trinitarian concept” from those days forward until later.

-The Trinity Doctrine is a bedrock doctrine that historically survived because of human power through the Roman Empire because of conquest, subjugation, intimidation and educational system favoring this concept.
+The Trinity Doctrine is a bedrock doctrine that historically survived because of human power through the Roman Empire’s conquest, subjugation, intimidation and educational system favoring this concept; a powerful military-religion complex at that time.
 It continued through subsequent Empires with power to control “religious thoughts”.
 Through all these years, it is still a predominant teaching in the Christian world to this day.

 Everything happens because of power.
 Just look around us.
 Will any car drive without mechanical and electric power?
 How about any of our appliances, gizmos and light bulbs?
 Will anything stay grounded on Earth without gravitational power?
 With what we now know about the Anatomy and Physiology of the human body, can any of our parts function without energy, like end-plate mechanism for nerve-muscle function, Na-K pump for cellular activity and so on?
 Energy that comes from power drives all human organ systems to function.
 This energy is “potential” that becomes “kinetic” when used.